ggit12/anndictionary/README.md

 This issue typically manifests as a Jupyter kernel crash (or a Python crash with `numba` or `tbb` related errors, if running directly in Python).
 If you encounter these symptoms, they are likely related to the threading configuration.

 # Tutorial
 This is the tutorial notebook for `AnnDictionary`.
 Follow the tutorial below to get started.
+The total run time is under 1 minute on a desktop computer.

 See `tutorial_notbooks` for other tutorials: